 Benefits of a Remote Team for Your Project

 Engineering teams working at the distance are the future of technology in this sector.
-Although now they are not a major type of cooperation with the programmers, they are still contributing greatly to various projects around the world.
-If you are still hesitating between onsite and remote teams, consider the following benefits of HR outsourcing:
+Although now they are not a major type of cooperation with the programmers, they are still greatly contributing to various projects around the world.
+If you are still hesitating between in-house and remote teams, consider the following benefits of HR outsourcing:

 - Productivity.
 Approximately 69 percent of the poll participants by Scout demonstrated higher productivity when working remotely, while 75% claimed that the timeliness of their work improved.

 - Cost Reduction.
 Companies that hire a remote developer report a big decrease in expenditures, according to Lifesize.
 For example, Aetna has nearly 14,500 employees (which is almost a half) work remotely and saved $78 million on office space rent.
 Another company American Express saved $10-15 million by hiring people remotely.

 - More Engagement.
 Remote employees are often more engaged with their tasks and projects that people in the office.
 According to the study, 87 percent of remote workers feel more connected.

 - More productive time distribution.
 The engineering team remote is free from the formalities, usual for the traditional work setting.
 It means you spend more time on the actual work and less time on various business meetings, planners, and so on.

 - Happy employees.
 Programmers often have an unusual working graphic.
 For example, someone would better work at 5:00 AM, while the other dev is more productive late at night.
 Working remotely means that they can easily follow their personal rhythms, be happier, and thus more productive.